oracle/rwloadsim/README.md

 ## Prerequisites

  * An Oracle client environment (release 12 or higher) used for building the tool; Instant Client is fine
- * Potentially client environemnts for other releases than the primary build release
+ * Potentially client environemnts for other releases than the primary build release, these can similarly use full client or Instant Client; releases 11, 12, 18, 19, 20 are supported
  * A database (release 12 or higher) that can be used to run test scripts
  * An environment with the gcc compiler and tools like make
  * Both bison and flex must be installed as well
  * Installing gnuplot is highly recommended